google/cloudprober/README.md

 ./prometheus --config.file=/tmp/prometheus.yml
 ```

-Visit prometheus's targets page (http://localhost:9090/targets) to verify that
+Prometheus provides a web interface to interact with the data.
+You can access it
-it's able to scrape cloudprober metrics.
-Now you can explore the probe metrics
+at http://localhost:9090.
+You can explore the probe metrics and build useful
-in prometheus and build useful graphs.
-All core probes in cloudprober export at
+graphs through this interface.
+All core probes in cloudprober export at least 3
-least 3 counters:
+counters:

 *   _sent_: Number of requests sent (type of request depends on the probe type)
 *   _rcvd_: Number of responses received.